IT-REX-Platform/Wiki-EnPro-WS2020/wiki/IT-Rex-Implementation--Feature-Progress.md

 # Preliminary

-This page aims to provide a perspective of the implementation progress that was already achieved regarding the individual features.
+This page aims to provide an overview about the implementation progress that was already achieved in each individual feature.
 A high-level description of features is available in the [IT-REX Scope and Roadmap](IT-Rex-Scope-and-Roadmap.md).

 - [Preliminary](#preliminary)
 - [High-level Progress Visualization](#high-level-progress-visualization)